dark-yx/agriconnect/ai_docs/AgriConnect-Technical_Proposal.md

 The strategic integration of Human-in-the-Loop (HITL) mechanisms is fundamental for building trust and mitigating errors, especially in a high-stakes sector like agriculture.
 LangGraph's interrupt() function allows pausing workflows for human input.

+* The platform supports dynamic selection and switching between any supported LLM provider, including OpenAI (GPT-4/3.5), Gemini, Anthropic (Claude), and others.
+The application logic is model-agnostic: you can change the LLM model at any time without modifying the core workflows or agent logic.
+All integrations, workflows, and tests must validate that the system works seamlessly with any supported LLM.

 ### **Agent Roles, Responsibilities, and Customization**

 Each agent has specialized roles with tailored responsibilities and tools: